-1) In periodical or interim reports (PR).
-For these reports a template is created in the e-project, which takes into account the data from the project proposal.
-The PR as such is very concise, containing general data on participating researchers, a financial statement and a simple description of the activities performed in the past year and the plan of activities and the budget for the following year of the project.
-The research findings are shown in the format compatible with the IRRDR.
-An edited report informing about the most important research activities and their results achieved during the previous year is a mandatory annex of this report.
-PRs also have additional, optional appendices, like a technical report, a copy of the patent, a certificate of registration of a utility model, or published articles.
-A PR is presently kept at the Ministry of Agriculture or at the National Agency for Agricultural Research.
+Periodical or interim reports (PR)

+- PR form, general data on participating researchers, a financial statement and a simple description of the activities performed in the past year and the plan of activities and the budget for the following year of the project.
+The research findings are shown in the format compatible with the IRRDR - an edited report, informations about the most important research activities and their results achieved during the previous year (mandatory annex of this report) - a technical report, a copy of the patent, a certificate of registration of a utility model, or published articles (optional appendices). - PRs are accessible primarily to administrators of research programs and projects, members of review committees and peer reviewers. - A PR is presently kept at the Ministry of Agriculture or at the National Agency for Agricultural Research.
 Edited reports and lists of achieved results are available in the publicly accessible Research Infobank (web site of the Ministry of Agriculture).

+Final reports (FR)

-2) In final reports (FR).
-The same applies to them as to PR except that they summarize research done during the whole life of the project.
+• The same applies to them as to PR except that they summarize research done during the whole life of the project.

-Research plans, or the activities supported by the institutional contribution, are presented in a similar way.
+• Research plans, or the activities supported by the institutional contribution, are presented in a similar way.
 These reports are not included in the e-project and have no mandatory annex.
 It is up to the researchers what they include into the report in addition to the general information, or what they publish in the form of an appendix.
 They mostly attach copies of articles, patents, utility models and technical reports.